paulmetzger/Peso/README.md

 ## Directory structure

 /peso\_workspace/measure_\* - Micro benchmark to measure inter-core communication latency <br/> /peso\_workspace/peso       - Peso source code and benchmarks <br/>
-/scripts - scripts to automate experiments <br/>
+/scripts                    - Scripts to automate experiments <br/>
 /scripts/rt.db              - SQLite DB with collected data <br/>

 We used the XMOS xTIMEcomposer to edit and compile the code in /peso\_workspace.
 The xTIMEcomposer is available on xmos.com.